plexiondev/discord-spotify-bot/README.md

 spotify will randomly not update it's window title and will render snip useless in grabbing song info - pause and unpause to fix.

+a time elapsed is also calculated since the script was ran and will count up every second. it will pause and unpause based on your music.

 ## install

 ### initial